 - A possible rule: - " If an LP processes an event at simulation time T and then receives a new event with time stamp T, roll back the event that has already been processed.

 Approach 1

-- Prevent Un-Ending Rollback Cycles: Straggler does not roll back already processed events with the same time stamp. - " What are problem(s) with this approach?
+Prevent Un-Ending Rollback Cycles: Straggler does not roll back already processed events with the same time stamp.
+What are problem(s) with this approach?
+A to repeatable (unless there is a scheduling dependency).

 Approach 2